Crypto-TII/FANNG-MPC/README.md

 ## Who do I talk to?

-This is a `cloudTeam` contribution, in affiliation with various institutions.
+This is a `Confidential Computing Team` contribution, in affiliation with various institutions.
 But don't worry we show you some cool ways to contact us below:

 ### Authors and Maintainers:
 There is no **I** in team, there is an **e**, and an **a**, but no **I**.
 Regardless **I** digress, here are the names of all the peeps who made this possible (in alphabetic order):